kevinxu48/Data-410-Project-4/index.md

   mse_blwr.append(DoNestedKFoldLoess(Xcars, ycars, 10, kern, 0.9, True, True))
 mse_blwr
 ```
-[16.658546136310715,
+[16.66542963597202,
- 16.655829186199618,
+ 16.666600952115058,
- 16.69154129746709,
+ 16.69434012649239,
- 16.699096648159966,
+ 16.664779472237093,
- 16.64468914082364]
+ 16.716134961065322]

-From the K-Fold validations we see that the Triweight kernel performed the best for Lowess Regression, but the Tricubic performed the best for boosted Lowess.
+From the K-Fold validations we see that the Triweight kernel performed the best for Lowess Regression, but the Cosine performed the best for boosted Lowess.
 Hence, when tuning the hyperparameters to perform comparisons, we will use triweight for Lowess and a Tricubic kernel for Boosted Lowess.

 ```
 # Perform KFold validations